university-of-ant-solutions/development-standards.github.io/source-code-management/english-version.md

 * [Source tree] (https://www.sourcetreeapp.com)

 *

 ### Git Configuration

-Before you start contribute to any project, your local git should should be configured with:
+Before you start contribute to any project, your local git should be configured with:

   - `git config user.email {your email}`